isomerpages/moe-cedarpri/_school-programmes/Events.md

 to an engaging session about Singapore's rich history, followed by August's classroom visits that brought smiles to young faces.
-The excitement peaked during an interactive quiz session, where eager participants vied for coveted limited-edition plushie keychains!</p>
+The excitement peaked during an interactive quiz session, where eager participants vied for coveted limited-edition plushie keychains!
-<p>For two vibrant weeks leading to National Day, the school transformed
+<br>For two vibrant weeks leading to National Day, the school transformed
 into a hub of patriotic activities.
 Students embarked on an exciting Mathematical journey by the Mathematics Department, hunting for SG mascots around the school's ground floor to solve the puzzles relating to the mascots.</p>